getify/Functional-Light-JS/ch2.md

 `a` and `a * 2` (actually, the result of that expression, `6`) are the *arguments* to the `foo(..)` call. `x` and `y` are the *parameters* that receive the argument values (`3` and `6`, respectively).

 **Note:** In JavaScript, there's no requirement that the number of *arguments* matches the number of *parameters*.
 If you pass more *arguments* than you have declared *parameters* to receive them, the values pass in just fine untouched.
-These values can be accessed in a few different ways, including the deprecated `arguments` object you may have heard of before.
+These values can be accessed in a few different ways, including the old-school `arguments` object you may have heard of before.
 If you pass fewer *arguments* than the declared *parameters*, each unaccounted-for parameter is an "undefined" variable, meaning it's present and available in the scope of the function, but just starts out with the empty `undefined` value.

 ### Counting Inputs